Our team

 Paul Gilmore, BSc (Hons)

-Paul has a Medical Microbiology degree from the University of Newcastle upon Tyne.
+Paul Gilmore has a Medical Microbiology degree from the University of Newcastle upon Tyne.
 Following a spell of work in the private sector, he was appointed as a diagnostic technician in Veterinary Parasitology at the Liverpool School of Tropical Medicine and subsequently the School of Veterinary Science, University of Liverpool.
-He was trained by expert veterinary parasitologists Dr. John McGarry, Professor Diana Williams and Professor Sandy Trees and has many years experience in diagnostic veterinary parasitology.
+He was trained by expert veterinary parasitologists Dr John McGarry, Professor Diana Williams and Professor Alexander (Sandy) Trees.

-Paul is responsible for the day to day running of the service.
+Paul has many years’ experience in diagnostic veterinary parasitology, and is responsible for the day-to-day running of the service.

 Lecturer